 In 1983, 139 Club became an independent incorporated association receiving government funding.
 Over the years, the 139 Club has grown in size and stature.
 In 1987, during the International Year of the Homeless, the 139 Club received a Commonwealth Government grant to build a new centre at 505 Brunswick Street Fortitude Valley, which was opened in January 1988.

-Today, 139 Club Inc provides a range of Day Services, Welfare Services, Family Support Services, Visiting Services and Community Development Initiatives to the 300+ clients that access our service each day.
+Today, 139 Club Inc provides a range of Day Services, Welfare Services, Family Support Services, Visiting Services and Community Development Initiatives to the 300+ visitors who access our service each day.
 The 139 Club Inc continues to be heralded as one of the significant providers of social support to individuals and families experiencing homelessness within the inner city and inner north Brisbane area.